anynines/dumper/README.md

 ```

 Both web application (`web-manifest.yml`) and background worker (`worker-manifest.yml`) need their own manifest file.

 Note: You may want do change the username and password for the HTTP authentification.

-Note: Make sure that you use the same database, redis and swift service names in both files.
+Note: Make sure that you use the same database, Redis and Swift service names in both files.